The Walking Dead (TV series)

-The Walking Dead is an American post-apocalyptic horror drama television series based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard—together forming the core of The Walking Dead franchise.
-The series features a large ensemble cast as survivors of a zombie apocalypse trying to stay alive under near-constant threat of attacks from zombies known as "walkers" (among other nicknames).
-With the collapse of modern civilization, these survivors must confront other human survivors who have formed groups and communities with their own sets of laws and morals, sometimes leading to open, hostile conflict between them.
+The Walking Dead is an American post-apocalyptic horror drama television series developed by Frank Darabont, based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard.
+Together, the show and the comic book series form the core of The Walking Dead franchise.
+The series features a large ensemble cast as survivors of a zombie apocalypse trying to stay alive under near-constant threat of attacks from zombies known as "walkers".
+With the collapse of modern civilization, these survivors must confront other human survivors who have formed groups and communities with their own sets of laws and morals, sometimes leading to open conflict between them.
 The series is the first television series within The Walking Dead franchise.

-Andrew Lincoln played the lead character Rick Grimes until his departure in the ninth season.
+The Walking Dead premiered on October 31, 2010.
+It was exclusively broadcast on cable channel AMC in the United States and internationally through the Fox Networks Group and Disney+.
+The series concluded on November 20, 2022, after eleven seasons and 177 episodes.
+Andrew Lincoln played the lead character of Rick Grimes until his departure from the show in the ninth season.
 Other long-standing cast members included Norman Reedus, Steven Yeun, Chandler Riggs, Melissa McBride, Lauren Cohan, Danai Gurira, Josh McDermitt, Christian Serratos, Seth Gilliam, Ross Marquand and Jeffrey Dean Morgan.
-The Walking Dead is produced by AMC Studios in the state of Georgia, with most filming taking place in the outdoor spaces of Riverwood Studios near Senoia, Georgia.
-The series was initially adapted from the comic by Frank Darabont, who also served as showrunner for the first season.
-However, conflicts between Darabont and AMC forced his departure from the series and resulted in multiple lawsuits by Darabont and others.
-Glen Mazzara, Scott M. Gimple, and Angela Kang served as subsequent showrunners.
+The Walking Dead was produced by AMC Studios in the state of Georgia, with most filming having taken place in the outdoor spaces of Riverwood Studios near Senoia, Georgia.

-The series premiered on October 31, 2010, and is exclusively broadcast on cable channel AMC in the United States and internationally through the Fox Networks Group and Disney+.
-The eleventh and final season premiered on August 22, 2021 and concluded on November 20, 2022.
-Beginning with its third season, The Walking Dead attracted the most 18- to 49-year-old viewers of any cable or broadcast television series, however viewership declined in later seasons.
-In addition, the series has been overall positively received by critics.
-It has been nominated for several awards, including the Golden Globe Award for Best Television Series – Drama and the Writers Guild of America Award for New Series.
+The Walking Dead became known as AMC's flagship series and as a ratings juggernaut.
+Beginning with its third season, The Walking Dead attracted the most 18- to 49-year-old viewers of any cable or broadcast television series.
+The series was positively received by critics.
+It was nominated for several awards, including the Golden Globe Award for Best Television Series – Drama and the Writers Guild of America Award for New Series.
+The show's viewership declined during later seasons.

-AMC has also created a franchise of related media, including the spin-off series Fear the Walking Dead (2015–present), The Walking Dead: World Beyond (2020–2021), and Tales of the Walking Dead (2022), as well as several webisodes and video games.
-Three further spinoffs have been announced: The Walking Dead: Dead City, featuring Maggie and Negan; The Walking Dead: Daryl Dixon, featuring the titular character; and an untitled series featuring Rick and Michonne.
+AMC has created a franchise of related media, including the spin-off series Fear the Walking Dead (2015–23), The Walking Dead: World Beyond (2020–21), Tales of the Walking Dead (2022), The Walking Dead: Dead City (2023–present), The Walking Dead: Daryl Dixon (2023–present) and The Walking Dead: The Ones Who Live (2024) as well as several webisodes and video games.